awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/ec2/README.md

 The [preview version of the AWS SDK for JavaScript v3](https://github.com/aws/aws-sdk-js-v3) is available.

-Once it's released, see the [AWS documentation for these examples](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/ec2-examples.html) for the topic containing these examples.
+Once it's released, see the [AWS SDK for JavaScript v3 Developer Guide](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/ec2-examples.html) for the topic containing these examples.

 AWS EC2 is a web service that provides secure, resizable compute capacity in the cloud.
 It is designed to make web-scale cloud computing easier for developers.